moul/doc.cloud.online.net/www/documentation/api/content/server.md

-### group Servers resources
+### group Servers

-This resources of API methods allows you to create, manage or delete your servers
+A Server is a dedicated machine for your own use. `servers` endpoint allow you to create, list or delete your servers.

 #### Servers [/servers]

 ##### Creates a new server [POST]

+Create a new server

+The response is an object that has a key called `server`.
+This key contain a standard `server` object.

 + Parameters